Three Dead, Four Sick After Mystery at Luxury Pittsburgh Building

 The Pittsburgh Post Gazette reports that one of the deceased men was found inside the South Side Works City Club Apartment complex elevator at 4:01 a.m.
 Sunday morning after police found a survivor in critical condition on a nearby street at 3:20 a.m.
-The survivor had reportedly told police where he had been.
+Two separate emergency calls alerted authorities to the men about an hour apart.

-Two additional men were then found dead and three people were found in serious to critical condition inside an apartment in the complex at 5:38 a.m.
+Two additional men were then found dead and three men were found in serious to critical condition inside an apartment in the complex at 5:38 a.m.

-Public Safety Director Wendell Hissrich told local media that all of the victims were wearing orange paper wrist bands, but that there was no evidence that there was a party inside the complex.
+Public Safety Director Wendell Hissrich told local media that all of the men were wearing orange paper wrist bands, but that there was no evidence that there was a party inside the complex.

 Police said there were no initial signs of any drug paraphernalia or needles found during their investigation.